 Under the federal No Child Left Behind law, students attending a Title I school designated as “in need of improvement” have the right to attend a higher-performing school in the district.

-The Alief ISD was founded in 1917 and is located in southwest Houston, an urban community with thriving businesses, active churches, and a variety of recreational facilities.
+Alief Independent School District was founded in 1917 and is located in southwest Houston, an urban community with thriving businesses, active churches, and a variety of recreational facilities.
 The school district encompasses 36.6 square miles.
 The District has 21 Recognized schools and 7 Exemplary schools and provides education for students in prekindergarten through grade twelve.
 The district offers a wide range of educational opportunities in academics, the arts, and career and technology education.
 Special education, gifted and talented, English as a second language (ESL), and English-Spanish bilingual programs are also available.
 The Alief Early College High School program offers students the ability to earn a diploma and up to 60 hours college credit simultaneously.
 They also have a night high school and a daytime SOAR program in which students can earn high school credits at an accelerated rate.
-The Advancement Via Individual Determination (AVID) program promotes college awarenesss and college prep, and the AIMS program addresses the needs of elementary gifted and talented students.
+The Advancement Via Individual Determination (AVID) program promotes college awareness and college prep, and the AIMS program addresses the needs of elementary gifted and talented students.

 Alief is the most ethnically diverse of school districts of comparable size in Texas.
 Virtually every culture of the modern world is represented in its 45,000 plus student enrollment; more than 60 languages and dialects are spoken.
 A variety of guest speakers, culture clubs, and ethnic fairs help promote a multicultural appreciation.